BASP

 -

-BASPcr is a collective project that seeks to organize the cultural agents of Sant Pere, Santa Caterina i la Ribera and to house artistic and cultural initiatives under a shared set of principles.
-At its base are two convictions:
+BASPcr is a collective, replicable project that seeks to organize the cultural agents of Sant Pere, Santa Caterina i la Ribera and to house artistic and cultural initiatives under a shared set of principles.
+At its base are two convictions: - Immigrant groups contribute profound artistic richness and are a primordial force.
+As Fanon reminded us, those who endure oppression grasp its truth most clearly — and from this clarity comes the greatest potential for social transformation.

-Art and culture are basic principles for social cohesion and empathy.
+- Art and culture are essential tools for building trust and collective belonging.

 -